Empowering Black People Experiencing Homelessness: The Value of Lived Experience in the Workforce

 Rebuilding with Dignity

-This reflection traces the legacy of the Sisters of St. Joseph of Carondelet, whose faith and commitment to the “dear neighbor” helped shape Los Angeles and laid the foundation for St. Joseph Center’s mission of dignity and care.
+As St. Joseph Center celebrates 50 years of service, we look back to the women whose faith, courage, and commitment to the “dear neighbor” helped shape Los Angeles and laid the foundation for the work we continue today.

 As a high school student and youth volunteer, Amirah interned with The Pocket Panty Project and helped lead a community drive that collected 563 menstrual care products for women and girls in need.
 Her initiative reminds us that dignity begins with access and that compassion can start at any age.